DBHammer/Pisco/readme.md

 python3 ./main.py
 ```

-Then, it would output a ranking list of the potential duplicates, e.g., `ranks is : ['mysql_113228' ... `, while the first one is the most likely duplicate.
+Then, it would output the potential duplicates, e.g., `Most similar report found: tidb_42487`.